Darnell Mooney Player Prop Bets for NFL Week 11 | Chicago vs. Baltimore 11/21/2021

 - Mooney has 36 catches (59 targets) and a team-high 450 receiving yards (50.0 ypg) plus two touchdowns.

-- So far this season, 24.9% of the 237 passes thrown by his team have gone Mooney's way.
+- Mooney has been the target of 59 of his team's 237 passing attempts this season, or 24.9% of the target share.

-- With four targets in the red zone this season, Mooney has been on the receiving end of 14.8% of his team's 27 red zone pass attempts.
+- Mooney (four red zone targets) has been the recipient of 14.8% of his team's 27 red zone pass attempts.

-- The Bears have thrown the football in 47.1% of their plays from scrimmage this year while staying on the ground 52.9% of the time.
-This offensive attack ranks 29th in the NFL in points scored.
+- The Bears, who rank 29th in the NFL in points scored, have attempted a pass 47.1% of the time while running the ball 52.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the Ravens.